Backpacking Tips For Women

 Every year, more and more people are getting into backpacking as a way to get outside, get in shape, and escape into the beauty of the outdoors.
-And few demographics can match the increase in this popularity as women.
-After the release of the book and movie Wild by Cheryl Strayed, the number of women seeking backpacking adventures has skyrocketed.
-In case you’re interested in starting to backpack, or have a few trips under your belt and you’re wanting to take your backpacking trips a bit further, here are a few helpful tips to make your adventure more enjoyable.
+And few demographics can match the increase in this popularity as women hikers.
+After the release of the book and movie Wild by Cheryl Strayed, the number of women backpackers seeking backpacking adventures has skyrocketed.
+In case you’re interested in starting to backpack, or have a few trips under your belt and you’re wanting to take your trekking women trips a bit further, here are a few helpful tips to make your adventure more enjoyable.

 Backpacking Gear List